EmanuelaBoros/EmanuelaBoros/README.md

 ### What I Do

-I'm passionate about natural language processing, historical document analysis, and building robust tools for multilingual, noisy, and low-resource data.
-My work lies at the intersection of machine learning and digital humanities — with a focus on:
+I'm passionate about natural language processing, document analysis, and building robust tools for multilingual, noisy, and low-resource data.
+My work lies at the intersection of machine learning and NLP — with a focus on:
 - Named entity recognition (NER), entity linking (EL) & event extraction (EE)
 - Noisy data
-- OCR, HTR, and model evaluation
+- OCR/HTR/ASR and model evaluation
-- post-correction (if needed)
+- post-correction (if needed -- usually it's not)

 ---